meveyil/meveyil/README.md

 - JavaScript Basics
 - Web Development (HTML, CSS)

-No projects yet, but they will appear soon.
+-No projects yet, but they will appear soon.